MuhammedBuyukkinaci/My-Helper-Functions/README.md

 2) Some terms about OOP:

-- Inheritance: Using methods and attributes of a parent Class in Child Class
+- Inheritance: Using methods and attributes of a parent Class in Child Clas. `super` keyword is used to inherit from a class.
+Don't call super() in the middle of a constructor method.
+Run it either at the beginning or at the end.

 - Encapsulation: Accessing the attribute of a Class only in itself(private) by defining the attributes starting with double underscore __.
 It isn't accessible from instances of that Class.
 Single underscore _ used for defining protected attributes in a class.
 Protected means accesible with the Class and its subclasses but expected not to be accessible from instances of objects.
 No underscore for public attributes.
 Encapsulation isn't only for attributes.
 Encapsulation may be implemented for methods too.
 If we want to see method resolution order or a sub class, run `print(help(Developer)) Every class in Python inherits from builtins.object class.
 Change in child class doesn't affect parent class.